davidzoltowski/ssmdm/README.md

-# ssmdm
-A recurrent state-space framework for modeling neural activity during decision-making.
+# A recurrent state-space framework for modeling neural activity during decision-making